Last Updated: May 13, 2021

 Disk Defrag: Optimizes your hard drives so that regularly used files/data/programs can be accessed faster.
 This mirrors standard disk defragging you can do in Windows with some added prioritization of files.

-Antivirus Protection: Protects your system from viruses and malware with their own program or check that your own software is installed and working.
-Our IObit Advanced Systemcare review will take a closer look at their malware tool below.
+Antivirus Protection: Protects your system from viruses and malware with its own program or check that your own software is installed and working.
+Our IObit Advanced SystemCare review will take a closer look at their malware tool below.

 Firewall: Checks that your Windows Firewall is protecting you from outside threats and offers added tools for tougher security.